gradle/gradle/design-docs/testing-user-build-logic.md

 3. Whether a task ran before another (for testing task dependencies)
 4. Information about failures

-## Story 6: A user functionally tests their custom build logic, with different and/or custom Gradle versions
+## Story: A user functionally tests their custom build logic, with different and/or custom Gradle versions

+## Story: Inject the test classpath via Tooling API functionality, instead of using an init script

-## Story 7: A user functionally tests their custom build logic, specifying JVM system props and env vars
+## Story: A user functionally tests their custom build logic, specifying JVM system props and env vars

-## Story 8: A user functionally tests their custom build logic, simulating user input
+## Story: A user functionally tests their custom build logic, simulating user input

-## Story 9: A user integration tests their custom build logic
+## Story: A user integration tests their custom build logic

 ### Discussion